 Click here for previous Fairytale Sunday (it’s about Sleeping Beauty – she’ll be waking up here too later).

 Please don’t be put off by the length of this one, by the way – it’s kind of in two parts, as you’ll see, and you don’t necessarily have to read the second part (it’s one of my old philosophy essays).
+That’s the bit behind the paywall.

 But – please enjoy the lovely artwork, and don’t forget to like, comment, and definitely share, if you are so minded!